lloydkevin/hugo-wd/content/post/2019-12-16-converting-to-static.md

 After that, I copied the content of the export to the `content` folder and that was _almost_ it.
 The blog started showing up, kinda.

 ## Hugo Tweaks
-Now this is where I had to do some tweaks to get this just the way I wanted.
+Now, this is where I had to do some tweaks to get this just the way I wanted.
 I'm sure this was due to a combination of my lack of Hugo experience and/or the theme I selected.
 But here goes anyway.

 For some reason, my content export included the following file: `content/index.md`.
 This file appeared to be a page that didn't get exported right.
 I renamed this and then posts started showing up on the home page as I expected.